jasl/vibe_photos_v4/AI_TASK_TRACKER.md

 - Full image normalization and storage under `cache/images/processed/` is not yet implemented; only thumbnails are generated in the preprocessing pipeline today.
 - EXIF and GPS metadata are parsed during preprocessing and surfaced in the debug UI, but the on-disk metadata format is minimal and may evolve as later milestones add richer EXIF/sidecar handling.
 - The preprocessing pipeline is resumable via a JSON run journal in `cache/run_journal.json`; it now skips completed stages and resumes batch cursors.
 Celery (`vibe_photos.task_queue`) is available for durable `pre_process`/`process`/`post_process` workers, while the single-process loop remains the default local entrypoint.
-- The cache database (`cache/index.db`) is populated alongside cache artifacts; cache validity is gated by the manifest version rather than by a separate rebuild path.
+- `cache/index.db` now exists only as a sentinel path for cache roots; cache validity is gated by the manifest version rather than by a separate rebuild path.
 - Caption-aware primary-region fallback in the detection stage assumes that BLIP captions have already been computed and written to `image_caption` for any image that runs detection.
 Future incremental “detection-only” entry points must either preserve this ordering (captions first) or gracefully disable/adjust caption-based fallbacks to avoid surprising gaps in primary regions.

 #### Future technical improvements (beyond M1)